sjtuhjw/VVCM_ForwardKinematics/README.md

 # VVCM_ForwardKinematics

 This MatlabApp is designed by MATLAB 2022b.
-It is the open sorce code of the paper _"Forward Kinematics of Multi-Robot System with a Deformable Sheet"_.
+It is the open sorce code of the paper _"Forward Kinematics of Objective Transport by a Multi-Robot System with Deformable Sheet"_.

 It contains 5 MATLAB files.
 The length unit in these function is millimeter (mm).
 They are:
 1. VVCM.mlapp      		MATLAB Apps for user interface creation.